We support local, national and EU intitutions with innovative design and management practices to:

-Livepods make available the processes, methods and products developed in several years of service to EU institutions.
+Livepods make available the complexity-aware processes, methods and products developed in several years of service to EU institutions.

 Three formats allow to reach unexpected results, with increasing levels of commitment.

-Policy labs as discovery and sense making sessions
+Policy labs as one-time sessions

 From half-day to week-long sessions, this format sets the foundation of your change process.
 It maps the current state of play of the policy area from the perspectives of your policy units and key stakeholders.
 It also helps you to identify the most likely agents of change and their constraints, a key insight to inform your strategy.